andrii-malakhovtsev/image-text-to-clipboard/README.md

 ## About

 Usage of Windows clipboard (for example Win + Shift + S for snipping tool) to convert text from the screenshot to the symbolic text back to the clipboard overriding the screenshot.

+## Installation
+Go to <a href="https://github.com/malandrii/clipboard-image-to-text/releases">Releases</a>, choose the latest release and click the "clipboard-to-image.exe" or just click <a href="https://github.com/malandrii/clipboard-image-to-text/releases/download/1.0/clipboard-to-image.exe">here</a>.